 A Proctor is an individual who assists the Exam Manager at the Special Test Site on the day of the exam.
 They help the Exam Manager check in applicants, pass out exam materials, and monitor the examinees should the Exam Manager have to briefly leave the room in which the exam is being given.
 Special Test Sites with more than 10 applicants should have someone on site at the facility on exam day to assist the Exam Manager should they need to briefly leave the exam room to make a phone call or use the rest room.
 If the test site has more than 20 applicants, the Exam Manager must have a Proctor to assist them.
 Proctors must not be uncertified nurses.
 Usually the Exam Manager will be asked to select their own proctor to assist them.

 • Other facilities in our region would like to send their nurses to our Special Test Site, may they do so?

-please remember to include the name(s) of the Hospitals/Facilities whose nurses we may accept CMSRN exam registration applications from for your to your staff only site in the space provided.
+Please remember to include the name(s) of the Hospitals/Facilities whose nurses we may accept certification exam registration applications from for your to your staff only site in the space provided.

 • One of the nurses on staff at my facility asked me to contact C-NET regarding her exam application, may I do this?